 2. Simplify their treatment plan.

-If medication adherence is an issue or completing appointments discuss with the provider ways to increase adherence by suggesting once-daily pills instead of divided doses and telehealth visits when appropriate.
+If medication adherence is an issue, discuss with the provider ways to increase adherence by suggesting once-daily pills instead of divided doses or telehealth visits when appropriate.

 3. Coordinate resources.

 The nurse is vital in advocating and coordinating on behalf of the patient.
 Patients who lack knowledge of available resources or how to set them up will benefit from support.
-The nurse can begin communication with community resources such as food pantries, free dental clinics, or patient assistance programs.
+The nurse can begin communication with community resources such as food pantries, free dental clinics, or patient assistance programs as necessary to support effective health maintenance.

 4. Offer mental health support.